jsherman256/covid-air/content/tweets/what-should-your-co2-be.md

 ---

-I dealt with mechanical ventilation in this thread.
+Note: I dealt with mechanical ventilation in this thread.
 Natural ventilation is slightly higher.
 Still well below 1500 ppm.